About Charlevoix County

 Mugshots & Booking Photos

-Mugshots in Charlevoix County are taken and retained by the Charlevoix County Sheriff's Office as part of the booking process.
+Mugshots in Charlevoix County are taken and retained by Charlevoix County Sheriff's Office as part of the booking process.
 These photographs are used for identification purposes and are included in the individual's arrest record.
 Mugshots can be accessed through the Sheriff's Office, either directly or via an online portal if available.
 Michigan does not have specific laws for the removal of mugshots from public records, but individuals can petition for removal under certain circumstances, such as expungement of their criminal record.

 Courts & Case Records

 Charlevoix County court system includes the 33rd Circuit Court, located at 301 State Street, Charlevoix, MI 49720, which handles felony criminal cases, civil cases exceeding $25,000, family law matters including divorce and custody, and appeals from lower courts.
-The Circuit Court can be reached at (231) 547-7240.
+The Circuit Court can be contacted through the office’s website.
 The 90th District Court, also at 301 State Street (phone: 231-547-7260), has jurisdiction over misdemeanor criminal cases, civil cases up to $25,000, landlord-tenant matters, and small claims up to $6,500.

 - Charlevoix County Probate Court, at the same address (phone: 231-547-7230), manages estates, wills, trusts, guardianships, conservatorships, mental health proceedings, and juvenile matters.